solsticedhiver/flarte/README.md

 On *Linux*, downloads to `$XDG_DOWNLOAD_DIR` if set else to `$HOME`.

-Will be configurable, once settings dialog is done.
+Will be configurable, once Settings dialog is finished.

 ## Release archives